Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-monsters-g-w.md

 disorganized and dispersed, and does not re-form until its hit points exceed its subdual damage.

+### Vermin Traits
-**Vermin Traits:** A ruin swarm is immune to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).
+A ruin swarm is immune to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).
 It also has darkvision (60-foot range).